Dairy Hygiene

 Specially formulated products for all types of New Zealand dairy farms.

 When it comes to dairy farming, farmers need cleaning solutions they can rely on to maintain milk quality.
-This is precisely why FIL's dairy hygiene solutions have been put to the test in dairy sheds for over 30 years are based on what really works on NZ farms.
+This is precisely why FIL's dairy hygiene solutions have been put to the test in dairy sheds for over 30 years and are based on what really works on NZ farms.

 All FIL dairy hygiene products are proudly manufactured in the Bay of Plenty, New Zealand.